 Recommended for: All skin types except acne-prone

 18. Enzyme Facial

 Enzyme facials are a long process that follows a specific procedure.
-The process starts with a basic cleanup, steaming, and exfoliation followed by applying moisturizers and face masks.
-It is one of the best types of facials since the face masks are naturally obtained from fruits containing different enzymes.
+The process starts with a basic cleanup, steaming, and exfoliation, followed by applying moisturizers and face masks.
+It is one of the best types of facials since face masks are naturally obtained from fruits containing different enzymes.
 Different enzymes have different nutritional benefits for the skin depending upon the skin type and skin requirements.
 Enzyme facial is useful for skin rejuvenation, skin tanning, skin blemishes, and mild scarring.

 Recommended for: Tanned skin, Scarred skin

 19. Thermage Facial

 It is a non-invasive, skin-tightening facial that uses rejuvenation techniques.
 Thermage facial is specially curated to enhance the natural contours of your face, neck, and body while also tightening the sagging skin restoring the natural elasticity.
 Hollywood stars like Jennifer Aniston and Gwyneth Paltrow swear by this non-surgical treatment.

 The aesthetic improvement in this technique is achieved by using a radiofrequency device.
 This device uses the tip to pass over the face, keeping in contact with the skin’s surface.
 The radiowaves are controlled to provide proper heat to seep in the deeper layers of the skin, thereby collagen production.
 All skin types can use it, and the benefits are often long-lasting.